vladzima/telegram-webhook-bot/README.md

 # Telegram Webhook Bot

-A simple Telegram bot that forwards received messages to a specified webhook URL.
+A Telegram bot that forwards received messages to a specified webhook URL, built with Flask and deployable to Vercel.

+## Features

+- Forwards all text messages received by the bot to a specified webhook URL
+- Provides immediate feedback to users about message forwarding status
+- Includes message metadata in the forwarded payload
+- Deployable to Vercel as a serverless function

 ## Setup